 Note that relations of none of these sorts are first-class entities (to see why not, see the discussion of the Bradley regress in [20]).
 However, there are first-class entities, such as relational qualities and relational processes (see below), which are relational in the sense that they link multiple relata.
 First-class entities are entities which have counterparts both at the level of instances (John’s act of kissing Mary yesterday) and at the level of universals (kiss, act, person).

+Primitive and defined terms

-We use terms (such as ‘BFO:object’ or ‘Patrick Hayes’) to refer to entities, and relational expressions (such as ‘has_participant’) to assert that relations obtain between such entities. note(elucidation)[For both terms and relational expressions in BFO, we distinguish between primitive and defined.
+We use terms (such as ‘BFO:object’ or ‘Patrick Hayes’) to refer to entities, and relational expressions (such as ‘has_participant’) to assert that relations obtain between such entities. note(ontology)[For both terms and relational expressions in BFO, we distinguish between primitive and defined.
 ‘Entity’ is an example of one such primitive term.
 Primitive terms in a highest-level ontology such as BFO are terms that are so basic to our understanding of reality that there is no way of defining them in a non-circular fashion.
 For these, therefore, we can provide only elucidations, supplemented by examples and by axioms. ]

 a(entity)[Elucidation: An entity is anything that exists or has existed or will exist.
 [001-001]]

 as(entity)[Examples: Julius Caesar\, the Second World War\, your body mass index\, Verdi’s Requiem]

-44

-16

-Exists_at

-a(exists_at)[Elucidation: a exists_at t means: a is an entity which exists at some temporal region t.
-[118-002] ]

-a(exists_at)[Domain: entity]

-a(exists_at)[Range: temporal region]

-The domain of ‘Exists’ includes processes, where t is part of the span of a the process.
-‘Temporal region’ includes both temporal instances and temporal intervals.

-should these not be axioms?

-axiom(exists_at)[All entities are either particular or universal.]
-[19, 22, 23, 109]

-axiom(exists_at)[No entity is both a particular and a universal. ]

-Whether an entity is a particular or a universal is not a matter of arbitrary choice or of convenience.

-In the Information Artifact Ontology, universals are included among the targets of the IAO:is_about relation.
-In this specification, however, we concentrate on particulars and on the instance-level relations that link them together [16].
-That is, the categories referred to in this specification are in every case categories of particulars.
-A future version of BFO will provide a complementary treatment of universals.
+Definitions

+We distinguish between terms and relational expressions.
+Definitions of terms are required to be always of the form:

+A = Def.
+B which Ds

+where ‘A’ is the term to be defined, ‘B’ is its immediate parent in the relevant BFO-conformant ontology hierarchy, and ‘D’ is the differentiating criterion specifying what it is about certain Bs in virtue of which they are As.

+Examples (taken from the Foundational Model of Anatomy (FMA) [44]):

+Cell = Def.
+Anatomical structure which has as its boundary the external surface of a maximally connected plasma membrane.

+Nucleated cell = Def.
+Cell which has as its direct part a maximally connected part of protoplasm.

+Anatomical boundary entity =Def.
+Immaterial anatomical entity which is of one less dimension than the anatomical entity it bounds or demarcates from another anatomical entity.

+Anatomical surface =Def.
+Anatomical boundary entity which has two spatial dimensions.

+Definitions for relational expressions are statements of necessary and sufficient conditions for the corresponding relation to hold.
+Examples are provided below, and in [16].

-Avoiding Is_a overloading
+Avoiding is_a overloading

 In ordinary English the following assertions are equally grammatical:

-a) a human being is a mammal
+(a) a human being is a mammal

 (b) a professor is a human being